donjaime/bannerdivide/README.md

 Since building scala with SBT is a PITA, and Oracle and Apple have made it near impossible to get a 1.6 JDK on OS X, I have included a simple pre-build of the app that gets setup when you run `setup.sh`.

+The included mp3 was sourced from (Last FM)[http://www.last.fm/music/+free-music-downloads].
+If our tastes in music differ, you can replace it with one of your choosing :).

 ### TLDR
 Do this:
 `setup.sh`